Add as Google Trusted Source

 Dip the cookies: Working quickly, dip ladyfingers in an Alchermes and water mixture in a medium bowl.

-Layer the dessert: Alternate layers of chocolate whipped cream, Savoiardi dipped in liqueur, and vanilla pastry cream in serving dishes.
+Layer the dessert: Alternate layers of chocolate pastry cream, Savoiardi dipped in liqueur, and vanilla pastry cream in serving dishes.

 Chill and serve: Refrigerate for 2 hours, then top with chocolate shavings and serve chilled.